Code-Institute-Submissions/svickery-lakkafurniture/README.md

 #### Known Bugs

  * One bug is that the footer will only be at the bottom of the viewport and not the bottom of the page.
+ * Unable to add images to blog content currently.

 ## Deployment